deepakkmr896/nearest_prime_number/README.md

-Luhn's Algorithm for card validation

-- Vaidates the entered card number.
-- Decides the type of the cards.
+Find the nearest prime number of a given input as a positive integer

+- Implemented the logic using the very short loop so it resuces the time complexity at very extent.